BimberLab/discvr-components/README.md

     - From the root folder now run npm install to make sure turborepo recognizes your new workspace.

     - If the new workspace has any scripts you can now run them from root using "turbo <Script Name>" or "turbo run <Script Name>"

+# Changesets

+When releasing packages you will need to run a few commands using changesets.
+    - run "changeset".
+This will ask you some questions on what packages you want to release then the bump type for each of the packages.

+    - run "changeset version".
+Updates the versions for all packages that you added when running changesets.
+This will also create/append to a CHANGELOG file for each package.

+    - run "changeset publish".
+This publishes to NPM and creates github tags.
+This assumes the latest commit is the release comit and you should not commit any changes between version and publish.
+They are seperate so you can check and make sure the commit is correct before doing the final publish.